-SDS1 acts by inserting very rapidly twenty eight very absorbing shutoff rods.
-These are normally out of core, next to the reactivity device deck.
-They are kept out of core by a stainless steel cable, and compress a spring, which will assist the rods in their descent into the core.
-The cable is rolled on a pulley whose axis is blocked by a braking system consisting of an electromagnetic clutch.
+SDS1 acts by rapidly inserting twenty eight very absorbing shutdown rods.
+These are normally out of the core, next to the reactivity device deck.
+They are kept out of core by a stainless steel cable.
+Compressed springs assist the rods in their rapid descent into the core.
+The cable is rolled on a pulley whose axis is blocked by a braking system consisting of an electro-magnetic clutch.
 An electric current is necessary to maintain these brakes on the pulley axis.
-If two chains of SDS1 open, this current does not circulate anymore, the brakes are opening, and the shutoff rods are propulsed into the core.
+If two chains of SDS1 open, this current does not circulate anymore, the brakes are opening, and the shutdown rods are propelled into the core.
 These brakes are normally opened, and the current is necessary to keep them closed: this is part of the fail safe design.

-The three chains of SDS1 are the chains D,E and F. For each shutdown parameter, there is at least one transmitter on each of these chains.
+The three chains of SDS1 are the chains D, E and F. For each shutdown parameter, there is at least one transmitter on each of these chains.
 There are thus three readings for the instrumentation for each parameter.
-SDS1 checks eleven parameters, Those related to neutronics are:
+SDS1 checks eleven parameters.
+Those related to neutronics are:

-- Log rate of ion chambers D,E and F : setpoint 10% /second - High neutron power (ROP) : setpoint 122% FP
+- Log rate of ion chambers D, E and F: setpoint 10% /second - High neutron power (ROP): setpoint 122% FP

-There are also parameters such as manual firing, high or low pressure of the primary coolant, high reactor building pressure...
+There are also parameters such as manual firing, high or low pressure of the primary coolant, high reactor building pressure.